Ember storms terrorize residents caught in California wildfires

 VENTURA, Calif. — Six major wildfires continued to rage out of control Friday morning, fed by erratic winds that have blanketed parts of Southern California in thick smoke and blown hot embers onto rooftops, turning communities to ash.

-Residents of Ventura County, where the so-called Thomas Fire has scorched about 132,000 acres since Monday, described the panic overnight as flames marched closer to their homes and barricaded their properties, leaving them little time to flee.
+Residents of Ventura County, where the so-called Thomas Fire has scorched about 132,000 acres since Monday, described the panic overnight as flames marched closer to their homes, leaving them little time to flee.

 "I saw it circling, spiraling up the valley right here, and that was the most terrorizing feeling I've ever had," Eric Allison said early Friday in front of the remains of his charred home.